hpaulkeeler/detcov/README.md

 The paper:

-* 2020 – Błaszczyszyn, Brochard, and Keeler, `Coverage probability in wireless networks with determinantal scheduling'.
+* 2020 – Błaszczyszyn, Brochard, and Keeler, _Coverage probability in wireless networks with determinantal scheduling_.

 We have implemented all our mathematical results in MATLAB and Python code, which is located in  the respective repositories: